Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 Connect to Cosm
 ^^^^^^^^^^^^^^^

+`Cosm <https://cosm.com/>`__ is a service that provides the possibility to analyze and visualize the "Internet of Things".
+They can store a history of our Weather Station data and we get pretty graphs:
 Cosm is a service that provides the possibility to analyze and visualize the "Internet of Things".
 They can store a history of our Weather Station data and we get pretty graphs: